The Church’s Feasts and Seasons 2021-2022

 - September 1st – October 4th: Season of Creation

 - September 8th: Nativity of the Blessed Virgin Mary

 - November 1st: All Saints Day

 - November 2nd: All Souls Day

-The cycle begins again in Advent 2021, November 28th when we begin Year C – The Year of Luke’s Gospel
+The cycle begins again in Advent 2022, November 27th when we begin Year A The Year of St Matthew’s Gospel